7 Best Homeowners Insurance Companies in New York of 2023

 It is a top-tier insurance company offering a variety of protections needed to protect your home and its assets.

-Insurance with Chubb is very expensive and intended for high-net-worth properties, especially those in high-risk areas such as properties by the water.
+Insurance with Chubb is can be costly, especially when it's coverage for high-net-worth properties, particularly those in high-risk areas such as properties by the water.

 Additionally, with Chubb’s Masterpiece plan, an appraiser will visit your home, estimate its replacement cost, and help you determine how much coverage you’ll need.